Should I File an Insurance Claim for a Pedestrian Accident?

 2. When it’s unclear who is at fault

-In some situations, it may be unclear who is responsible for an accident or incident.
-Filing an insurance claim can clarify who is at fault and solve the issue.
+• In some situations, it may be unclear who is responsible for an accident or incident.

-The insurance company may investigate the incident and determine the responsible party.
+• The insurance company may investigate the incident and determine the responsible party.

 3. When the pedestrian can’t afford to pay for damages

-If a driver is uninsured or unable to pay for damages incurred due to an accident, filing an insurance claim allows pedestrians to receive the compensation they deserve.
-The insurance company can help cover these costs and provide financial stability during a difficult time.
+• If a driver is uninsured or unable to pay for damages incurred due to an accident, filing an insurance claim allows pedestrians to receive the compensation they deserve.

 How Does Filing an Insurance Claim Help?

 Filing an insurance claim can protect a pedestrian financially by seeking compensation for damages or losses incurred as a result of another party’s liability.
+If liability is established against the other party, the pedestrian’s insurance company can help recover costs related to the incident.

-The compensation received through an insurance claim can cover expenses such as medical bills, property damage, lost income, or other costs associated with the incident.
 Therefore, with a claim, pedestrians won’t have to bear the financial burden of these expenses alone.

 What Pedestrian Can Do Immediately After Being Hit By a Car